-NJDEP provides air quality monitoring throughout the state; however, not all pollutants are monitored at each location.
+NJDEP provides air quality monitoring throughout the State; however, not all pollutants are monitored at each location.
 To determine which NJDEP monitoring station would best represent existing conditions within the study area, a 20-year wind rose was calculated for the closest NOAA meteorological station (Newark Liberty International Airport).
-Based on the wind rose provided in Appendix C: Air Quality, the most representative upwind NJDEP monitoring station for the Proposed Action is located at 360 Clinton Avenue in the City of Newark.
+Based on the wind rose provided within Section C-4: 20-Year Newark Liberty International Airport Wind Rose in Appendix C: Air Quality, the most conservative NJDEP monitoring stations for the Proposed Action are located at 2828 John F. Kennedy Boulevard in Jersey City which monitors CO, NO2, SO2, Veterans Park in Bayonne which monitors O3, and the Jersey City Firehouse at 355 Newark Avenue in Jersey City which monitors PM10 and PM2.5.
+It is important to note that the only lead (Pb) monitoring station in New Jersey was discontinued in September 2022.
+2023 air measurement data representative of existing conditions are presented in Table 3.8-6.